ibrahimtosun18/voxel_pkg_extended/README.md

 - `leaf_size` (default: 0.1): The voxel size for downsampling or upsampling.
 Adjust this parameter to control the density of the output point cloud.

 2. The mls_upsampler_node can be customized using the following parameters in the launch file (`start_upsampler.launch`):

-- `input_pcd_file` (default: "data/map.pcd"): The path to the input PCD file.
-- `output_pcd_file` (default: "data/new_pcd.pcd"): The path to save the filtered PCD file.
-- `search_radius` (default: 0.3): radius between each point.
-If you want to search wider area, set this value higher.
-Note that higher values will take more time to calculate.
-- `m_upsampling_radius` (default: 0.025): parameter for upsampling input pcd file.
-- `m_step_size` (default: 0.01): parameter for upsampling input pcd file.

 ## Subscribed Topics